ajrezin/personal-site/README.md

   1. Focus indicators w/ focus-visible pseudo class
 1. Add animation for navbar links
 1. Add an option to switch the site to the dyslexia-friendly font
+1. Make sure the default font size is 16px, 18px, or 20px
+1. Keep line lengths around 70 characters at most by setting `max-width: 70ch;` in the css
+1. Give the mobile and web navbars the <nav> tag or otherwise specify that they are nav elements to make them more accessible

 ## 🪲 Known Bugs